telerik/reporting-docs/knowledge-base/hide-sub-report-if-there-is-no-data.md

 = Count(Fields.SomeFieldValue) > 0
 ```
 In main report, set the height of the SubReport item to 0 (zero).
 This way it will not occupy space when there is nothing to render in the SubReport.

+For more available approaches, please refer to [How to hide a SubReport with no data](knowledge-base/how-to-hide-subreport-with-no-data).